tkngch/config-files/README.md

 # Configuration Files

-The configuration files are organised by their link locations: for example, the files in "xdg_config" directory are linked to `XDG_CONFIG_HOME` directory.
+These configuration files are expected to be in `XDG_CONFIG_HOME` directory.

 ## Installation